moq-wg/moq-transport/draft-ietf-moq-transport.md

 a different Peep.

 - There are often many ways to compose Peeps that meet these criteria.
-Where possible, choose the composition that results in the fewest Peeps in a group.
+Where possible, choose the composition that results in the fewest Peeps in a group to minimize the number of QUIC streams used.

 ## Groups {#model-group}